Analysis of NB Beam-Ion Loss Mechanisms in LHD

 As shown in the figure, it has been been found that the neo-classical simulation cannot reproduce experimental results.
 This finding indicates that the loss mechanism except the neo-classical transport is dominant in the LHD as opposed to large-size tokamaks.
 In this paper, we estimate the anomaly as the "charge exchange loss" by simple analysis.
 Because the charge exchange loss is sensitive to neutral particle density, which cannot be measured, further analysis is required to clarify the estimation.

-This research result was published in Plasma and Fusion Research, an electronic journal published by The Japan Society of Plasma Science and Nuclear Fusion Research on April 21, 2021.
+This research result was published on April 21, 2021 in Plasma and Fusion Research, an online journal by the Japan Society of Plasma Science and Nuclear Fusion Research.

 Publication